Submit an Entry

 - Please make sure all information including entry name, advertiser, submitting agency and credits is referenced and spelled exactly as it should appear in information for the media, on trophies, in the IAB MIXX Awards Winners’ Gallery, and on printed and multimedia presentation materials for the Awards Gala.

 - Company credits: You are required to credit all creative and strategic partners who contributed to the work.
-You must credit the client and at least one primary agency.
+You must credit the brand and the primary creator of the work.

 - Individual credits: Space is provided to credit key team members.
-Please credit all main client and agency team members and make sure spelling is correct.
+Please credit all main client and agency team members in order you’d like them listed in official materials and make sure spelling is correct.
 Individuals may be credited in Awards Gala materials and in the online Winners’ Gallery.

 - In Phase One of the judging process, the screening committee—comprised of senior marketing professionals—will evaluate and score each entry.
 Finalists for each category will be determined.

-- In Phase Two, an independent panel of highly acclaimed representatives of the entire interactive advertising ecosystem—advertising agency experts, brand marketers, and major media company executives—will convene in New York City for an intensive, day-long sequestering and internal debate focusing on the finalists.
-The winners in each category will be selected.
+- In Phase Two, an independent panel of highly acclaimed representatives of the entire interactive advertising ecosystem—advertising agency experts, brand marketers, and major media company executives—will convene in New York City for an intensive, day-long sequestering and debate to select the winners.

-- Winners will be announced on Tuesday, September 24, 2013, at the IAB MIXX Awards Gala—the culmination of the two-day IAB MIXX Conference & Expo which is the Official Interactive Event of Advertising Week 2013.
+- Winners will be announced on Tuesday, September 30, 2014, at the IAB MIXX Awards Gala—the culmination of the two-day IAB MIXX Conference & Expo.

 Awards and Prizes: